mqbu-mqbu0212/bimanual-ovalization-index/README.md

 # bimanual-ovalization-index — OI Calculator for Bimanual Coordination Research

-> Redesigned an ad-hoc, manual ellipticity index pipeline into a reproducible, fully automated system
+> Redesigned an ad-hoc, manual ovalization index pipeline into a reproducible, fully automated system

 **Problem:** OI computation methods are inconsistent across studies, and the code I had been using in my own research relied on manual steps and ambiguous axis definitions.